mlr-org/mlr3extralearners/README.md

 [![Mattermost](https://img.shields.io/badge/chat-mattermost-orange.svg)](https://lmmisld-lmu-stats-slds.srv.mwn.de/mlr_invite/)
 <!-- badges: end -->

-NOTE: A failing RCMD check means usually that one of the many upstream packages or learners is failing, but that everything else is still working.
+**NOTE** A failing RCMD check means usually that one of the many upstream packages or learners is failing, but that everything else is still working.
 Consult the [learner status table](https://mlr3extralearners.mlr-org.com/articles/learners/test_overview.html) for a more finegrained overview about the learners' current status.

 ## What is mlr3extralearners?